We are a small and effective team of advocacy and policy experts based primarily in the UK, with expertise in:

 Contact: richard@article36.org

 Laura Boillot is a Director at Article 36.
-She currently focuses on policy and practice around explosive weapons and coordinates the International Network on Explosive Weapons, as well as leading a project on universalisation of the Convention on Cluster Munitions.
+She currently focuses on policy and practice around explosive weapons and coordinates the International Network on Explosive Weapons.
+She recently led a project on universalisation of the Convention on Cluster Munitions.
 She also provides organisational management.
 Laura has contributed substantially to our work and strategy on autonomous weapons, nuclear weapons and safe schools and our organisational expertise on ways of working and partnerships.

 Laura previously worked as a Campaign Manager and subsequently as the Director of the Cluster Munition Coalition (CMC).
 Prior to that she worked as Program Officer on the Control Arms campaign and for the International Action Network on Small Arms (IANSA).